gatsbyjs/gatsby/docs/docs/sourcing-from-forestry.md

 git push -u origin master
 ```

 Now that your repository is on GitHub, follow the [Forestry.io get started guide](https://forestry.io/docs/quickstart/setup-site/) on Forestry.io to connect the repository to Forestry.
 You have to allow Forestry access to your GitHub account to make this work.
 A pop-up window will automatically open when you select your GitHub repo in the Forestry site setup.
 Once the site is connected, go to the site settings on the Forestry dashboard.
-In the Admin Path setting, enter "/admin".
+In the Admin Path setting, enter "/static/admin" and click "Deploy Admin".
 This will create a static html file for the Forestry CMS login page at the path: /admin.

 Once Forestry is connected with your GitHub Gatsby site repository, pull Forestry's changes.